Watsonia

 Latin Name

-Watsonia Transvaalensis
+Watsonia transvaalensis

 Description

-The Watsonia has a depressed globose corm, growing on several generations of old corms, which have a rather sparse fibrous covering.
-The four leaves are rigid in texture and sword-shaped, the lowest one being the longest and up to 90 cm in length.
-The peduncle may be 1 m or more in length and the flowers vary in shape and colour.
+The peduncle may be 1m or more in length and with around 16 flowers.
+The flowers vary in shape and colour.
 The petals are sometimes pointed and are near-white, pale pink, old rose, salmon and terracotta in colour, each with a centred dark pink line.
 The flowering time of this plant is from October to November.

 Habitat